-Course Format: The course takes place over 10-weeks, where participants meet virtually once per week for an hour.
+Course Format: The course takes place over 10-weeks, where participants meet virtually once per week for 1.5 hours.
 Besides the weekly meetings, participants are expected to complete approximately 4-6 hours of instructional activities outside of class (homework) each week.

 Course Expectations: To earn the certificate of completion, participants will:

-- Attend and participate in 80% of the ten 1-hour meetings
+- Attend and participate in 80% of the ten 1.5 hour meetings

 - Earn at least a 70% average on all class assignments